BogdanStirbat/BogdanStirbat.github.io/_posts/2023-05-01-networking-in-docker.markdown

 ### Conclusions
 Containers in the same network take the IP address from the same IP space, and are accessible by the IP address.

+Containers that run in the same user-defined network are also accessible by the container name.

 A container on the host network shares the same network as the host operating system's network.

 ### Links